vig76767/GUVI-MINI-PROJECT-1/README.md

 # Employee Management System (Spring Boot)

 This is a simple Employee Management System built using Spring Boot.
-It demonstrates basic **CRUD operations** (Create, Read, Update, Delete) on employee data using Spring Boot, Spring Data JPA, and a relational database (H2/MySQL/PostgreSQL).
+It demonstrates basic **CRUD operations** (Create, Read, Update, Delete) on employee data using Spring Boot, Spring Data JPA, and a relational database (MySQL).

 ## 🛠️ Technologies Used